Miasma theory

-The miasma theory (also called the miasmatic theory) is an abandoned medical theory that held that diseases—such as cholera, chlamydia, or the Black Death—were caused by a miasma (μίασμα, Ancient Greek for 'pollution'), a noxious form of "bad air", also known as night air.
+The miasma theory (also called the miasmic theory) is an abandoned medical theory that held that diseases—such as cholera, chlamydia, or plague—were caused by a miasma (μίασμα, Ancient Greek for pollution), a noxious form of "bad air", also known as night air.
 The theory held that epidemics were caused by miasma, emanating from rotting organic matter.
-Though miasma theory is typically associated with the spread of contagious diseases, some academics in the early nineteenth century suggested that the theory extended to other conditions as well, e.g. one could become obese by inhaling the odor of food.
+Though miasma theory is typically associated with the spread of contagious diseases, some academics in the early 19th century suggested that the theory extended to other conditions, as well, e.g. one could become obese by inhaling the odor of food.

-The miasma theory was advanced by Hippocrates in the fourth century B.C. and accepted from ancient times in Europe and China.
-The theory was eventually abandoned by scientists and physicians after 1880, replaced by the germ theory of disease: specific germs, not miasma, caused specific diseases.
+The miasma theory was advanced by Hippocrates in the fifth century BC and accepted from ancient times in Europe and China.
+The theory was eventually abandoned by scientists and physicians after 1880, replaced by the germ theory of disease; specific germs, not miasma, caused specific diseases.
 However, cultural beliefs about getting rid of odor made the clean-up of waste a high priority for cities.
+It also encouraged the construction of well-ventilated hospital facilities, schools, and other buildings.

 Etymology

-The word miasma comes from ancient Greek and means 'pollution'.

-The idea also gave rise to the name malaria (literally 'bad air') through medieval Italian.
+The word "miasma" comes from ancient Greek and though conceptually, no word in English has the same exact meaning, it can be loosely translated as stain or pollution.
+The idea later gave rise to the name malaria (literally "bad air" in Medieval Italian).

 Views worldwide

 Miasma was considered to be a poisonous vapor or mist filled with particles from decomposed matter (miasmata) that caused illnesses.
 The miasmatic position was that diseases were the product of environmental factors such as contaminated water, foul air, and poor hygienic conditions.
-Such infection was not passed between individuals but would affect individuals within the locale that gave rise to such vapors.
+Such infection was not passed between individuals, but would affect individuals within the locale that gave rise to such vapors.
 It was identifiable by its foul smell.
-It was also initially believed that miasmas were propagated through worms from ulcers within those affected by a plague.
+Initially miasmas were believed to be propagated through worms from ulcers within those affected by a plague.

 Europe

-In the fifth or fourth century BC, Hippocrates wrote about the effects of the environs over the human diseases:
+In the fifth century BC, Hippocrates wrote about the effects of the environs over the human diseases: